List of Japanese condiments: Sauces and pastes

+Daikon

+Tsuma and oroshi are edible garnishes using daikon.
+Both can be dipped.

+Tsuma is used as sashimi's accompaniment and oroshi is frequently used as a garnish.
+The pink spicy momiji-oroshi (もみじおろし, literally "autumn-leaf-red grated (daikon)") is daikon grated with chili pepper.

+When oroshi covers part of a dish, it is often called mizore, which means 'soft snow' in Japanese.

 Karashi

-Karashi is a type of mustard used as a condiment or as a seasoning in Japanese cuisine.
+Karashi is a type of mustard used as a condiment or seasoning in Japanese cuisine.
 Karashi is made from the crushed seeds of Brassica juncea, frequently mixed with wasabi or horseradish to add zest.
 Karashi is not usually sweetened nor thinned with a liquid.
 However, it can be used as part of a dipping sauce when mixed with mayonnaise or ketchup.

 Karashi is often served with fish tempura dishes, with tonkatsu, oden, nattō, and gyōza.
 It is almost always served with karashinasu, pickled Japanese eggplant (茄子).
 Depending on the meal, karashi may be the only condiment served, or it may be served alongside wasabi.